drunsinn/type2nc/README.md

     - <http://www.fontspace.com/category/open>
     - <https://www.theleagueofmoveabletype.com/>

+    The library for reading Hershey Fonts comes bundled with a set of fonts.
+The GUI lets you select them individualy as files or all by enabling the option "Include Default Hershey Fonts".

   - Make sure you have the necessary rights to use the font.

   - Open a command prompt and run python3 type2nc.py or double-click the `type2nc.py` file

-  - Select one or more font files
+  - Select one or more font files and/or select the option to use the default Hersehy fonts

   - create and select an output folder for the results